maahin2005/DSA_INTERVIEW_PROBLEM/README.md

 ## 📫 Contact

-- 👤 Sangeeta Sharma
+- 👤 Mahin Malek
-- 📧 Email: sangeeta136428sharma@gmail.com
+- 📧 Email: mahin.malek2005@gmail.com
-- 🔗 GitHub: SangeetaSharma73
+- 🔗 GitHub: maahin2005

+### Note: This Repo cloned from my friend Sangeeta Sharma!

 ⭐ Don’t forget to star this repository if you find it useful! ⭐